 Soft, thick and chewy oatmeal raisin cookies that are baked to perfection!
 These cookies are loaded with gorgeous raisins and sweet oat-y flavours for the perfect nostalgic treat!

 Classic cakes and cookies always have special memories.
 Whether it’s a birthday Funfetti cake, giant cinnamon rolls or extra large chocolate chip cookies, you’ll always love the specific flavours that take you back to a special place in time.

 It’s been a while since I made a simple no fuss recipe and these oatmeal raisin cookies are just that.
 Studded with gorgeous and plump raisins, this will surely become your go-to recipe!

 Kicking off my Autumnal cookies obsession with these brown butter snickerdoodles, I just had to add oatmeal raisin cookies to the list of must makes.

-Today’s recipe is one of my faves.
-I absolutely love anything with oats and am always looking for different ways to incorporate it into my baking.
-It’s especially delicious using it in cookies, hello most amazing cookie ever and can be paired with pretty much anything.
+Today’s recipe is one of my favourites.
+I absolutely love anything with oats and I’m always looking for different ways to incorporate it into my baking.
+It’s especially delicious using it in cookies, making them super thick and chewy.

-I used the standard creaming method here using softened butter instead of melted butter because although I love an extra chewy cookie, which is what melted butter does in cookies, I was going for a nice and soft texture; crispy around the edges, super tender centres and that’s exactly what these are.
-Especially with the large amount of oats, there’s enough chewy-ness as is 😉
+I used the standard creaming method in this recipe.
+Although using melted butter gives a more chewy cookie, I was going for a nice and soft texture; crispy around the edges, and super tender centres.
+Since we are using quite a large amount of oats, there’s enough chewy-ness as is 😉

 Tag me with all your dutch baker bakes @dutchbakerblog on Instagram, Facebook, Twitter.